TheoNorris/the-odd-dog-blog/README.md

 - A small issue I currently have is that I could not implement a validation modal on the comment remove button in the discussions thread.

-    - When I implemented one, it removed the first comment instead of the selected one.
+    - When I implemented one and selected remove, it removed the first comment instead of the selected one.
 I believe this is because it was not registering to the loop I had in place to display and alter the comments.
 The modal worked perfectly well on the discussions page and I even attempted to clone the same piece of code.
 I was very pushed for time as I had already started the next module of the course so in the future I believe this issue will be solvable.